 There are a ton of great and notable guitarists who use Fishman Fluences, and some of them even have their own signature models that you can find for 7-string guitars like the Javier Reyes and Tosin Abasi pickup sets.
 So, if you like Animals as Leaders or similar bands, these ones might also be worth checking out.

-Finding the perfect pickup can be somewhat nerve-wracking, but hopefully, this guide to the best 7-string pickups for metal has given you some ideas on what you should put into your guitar to achieve your dream tone.
-However, if you haven’t found the exact one here, perhaps these will lead you in the right direction to one that suits your personal needs.
+Finding the perfect pickup can be somewhat nerve-wracking, but hopefully, this guide to the best 7-string pickups for metal has given you some ideas on what you should put into your 7-string guitar to achieve your dream tone.
+However, if you haven’t found the exact one here, perhaps these will lead you in the right direction to one that suits your personal needs and complements your guitar.

-That being said, these 7-string guitar pickups are extremely well-regarded in the metal community, and regardless if you’re busy playing shows or recording tracks, or you simply want to replace the stock pickups that aren’t cutting it, these can certainly help take your guitar tone to the next level.
+That being said, these 7-string guitar pickups are extremely well-regarded in the metal community, and regardless if you’re busy playing shows or recording tracks, or you simply want to replace the stock pickups that aren’t cutting it in your current axe, these can certainly help take your guitar tone to the next level.